 Is the attack against sexual communication and the language of sexuality justified?
-Is the position of women in sexual relations with men so abusive, desperate, and violent that the step taken by feminism – disqualifying almost the entire language – should be endorsed even if the price is a cessation of human sexuality between the sexes?
+Is the position of women in sexual relations with men so abusive, desperate, and violent that the step taken by feminism – disqualifying almost the entire language – should be endorsed even if the consequence is the cessation of human sexuality between the sexes?

 Feminist women and feminism-sympathizers have absolute confidence that the answer is an unequivocal yes: the feminist belief is that all women were sexually injured and that all men sexually harass, if not in practice then potentially, if not directly then indirectly in creating an environment that encourages harassment.
 Feminists see this as a plain, clear picture of reality that is easy to establish.
 The problems begin when one attempts to do just that.

 Regrettably, the CDC researchers did not publish how the figures of 43.9 and 19.3 are summed up.
 They did not report the overall percentage of women who experienced any form of assault or harassment.
-This is at least 43.9% (full overlap between categories) and at most 63.2% (complete lack of overlap – that is, no woman in the study was harassed in two or more ways).
+This is at least 43.9% (full overlap between categories) and at most 63.2% (complete lack of overlap – that is, no woman in the study was both harassed and assaulted).
 The two extreme states do not appear in reality in studies, so the sum is likely to range between the two values – possibly around 50%, that is, that 50% of women were sexually harassed or attacked.
 If one wishes to compare this figure to the 7.2% that 7,231 studies have reached, it’s necessary to add sexual assaults by a spouse, because these were studies that focused on incidents from any person other than a spouse.
 The prevalence of incidents caused by a spouse can be found, for example, in the World Health Organization figures mentioned above, pointing to 3% to 11% in the West.
 When added to 7.2%, these incidence rates reach an overall prevalence of between 11% and 18% (this addition is done under the stricter assumption of no-overlap, so the actual sum can only be lower).
-No doubt, if 11-18% of all women have gone through any kind of sexual harassment or assault, from the mildest possible verbal innuendo to actual rape, this is a high figure, but it is still very far from the 50% arguably reported by the CDC.
+No doubt, if 11-18% of all women have gone through any kind of sexual harassment or assault, from the mildest possible verbal innuendo to actual rape, this is a high figure, but it is still very far from the 50% arguably reported by the CDC, whose data is in itself drastically different from the feminist belief that 100% were harassed.
 Which is more reliable?
 The finding reached by 7,231 studies, or the CDC’s?

 Importantly, studies reporting 7.2% assaulted and harassed, also record much less rape cases than the numbers commonly used in public discourse today.
 For example, the Spanish study found the number to be 1.4% of women.
-What is then the source of expressions such as “one in five” (20%) and “one in four” (25%), that are being spread?
+What is the source then of expressions such as “one in five” (20%), “one in four” (25%) and “one in three” (33%) that are echoed by feminists time and again?
 Even the CDC study reached 11.5% assault incidents, not 1 in 5 or 1 in 4, and this figure was obtained with rigid situation-descriptions that probably counted many who were not assaulted, thus artificially increasing the actual number.
 Where did the feminist belief in extraordinary figures 20 times higher than the data come from?
 One possibility is that the number comes from biased samples.
 Feminism-sympathizers run internal surveys, but without minding methodological considerations such as random sampling, that are necessary for the results to apply to the entire population and not just to the site where respondents were recruited.
 For example, in such surveys, feminism-sympathizers may approach women in places where rape rates are exceptionally high, such as busy city centers, and then report the findings as applying to the entire population (in fact, one gender-studies department published instructions to its teachers and students not to apply random sampling, but to focus on “interesting cases,” which amounts to intentionally introducing a sampling bias that would render results uninterpretable).
 Another explanation might be that feminism-sympathizers summed up percentages of different categories (from the same research or even from different studies).
 If done while ignoring the overlap between groups, this would cause an error that inflates the numbers.
+For example, summing up the categories of the CDC study without minding overlaps, would yield the conclusion that 107.9% of women were harassed.
 Another likely possibility is that feminists applied the same way of thinking of the CDC investigators, of defining rigid situation-descriptions, and counting as assault the categories that studies created in their questionnaires, because the sympathizers decided that a question is a rigid situation-description that constitutes an assault, without having access to the respondents to verify this.

-Some historians specialize in trying to understand how a popular error about research facts has been created.
-Historians will be able to examine in the future what caused the feminist false beliefs that all women were harassed, and that one in five, four or three were raped.
+Some historians specialize in trying to understand how a popular error about research facts has formed.
+Historians will be able to examine in the future what caused the feminist false beliefs, that all women were harassed and that one in five, four or three were raped.
 In reality, studies that apply a verified methodology to identify the number of women who have been raped, reach 1.4%.
 In the West, another 3% to 11% of women have been sexually assaulted by a spouse.
 As for harassment, these studies show that 5.6% of women have been sexually harassed.